greenhas/spg_website/content/Communities/2021-11-12-Good-progress.md

 ---
 date: 2021-11-12T16:04:25-05:00
-title: "🔗linkblog: just read 'Apple Has Listened And Will Retract Some Harmful Phone-Scanning'"
+title: "🔗 linkblog: just read 'Apple Has Listened And Will Retract Some Harmful Phone-Scanning'"
 tags: ["link","Communities","Apple","surveillance","privacy"]
 ---
 Good progress but need more.